 Flagella are long helical proteinaceous filaments extending from the cell’s surface that are rotated at the filaments base by a membrane-embedded motor.
 The flagellar motor is a highly intricate nanomachine which is powered by transmembrane ion gradients.
 Most bacterial motors interact with one or more corresponding chemotaxis systems to convert the perception of environmental gradients of attractants or repellents into directed movement.
 Production and placement of the huge flagellar and chemotaxis machinery requires tight spatiotemporal control and thus serve as great models to study the cellular organization of bacterial cells.

-Adaptation of motor function and cellular navigation
+Aspects of flagellar function and cellular navigation

 Spatiotemporal organization is crucial for a number of fundamental cell processes such as cell division or motility.
 In S. putrefaciens, the primary flagellar system and the associated flagellar systems are localized to the cell pole, while the secondary flagellar system is not.
 Recruitment of one, but not the other complex flagellar machinery to a specific location within the cell, as in S. putrefaciens CN-32, provides an excellent system to study the underlying mechanisms of regulation and flagellar placement which is conducted in close collaboration with the lab of Gert Bange in Marburg.

 In many bacterial species, number and position of flagella depend on two proteins, the SRP-type GTPase FlhF and the MinD-like ATPase FlhG (also named YlxH, MinD2, FleN or MotR).
 In S. putrefaciens CN-32, loss of one or both proteins results in an aberrant flagellation pattern of the primary, but not the secondary flagellar system.
 We could show that for proper function, FlhG needs to interact with building blocks of the flagellar basal body, namely FliM and N. The corresponding binding motif is absent in the secondary flagellar system which is therefore not addressed by FlhG.
 Thus, FlhG links regulation and assembly of a multiprotein complex.
-We are currently further investigating the function and mechanism by which the two highly similar proteins mediate a wide range of different flagellation patterns in various bacterial species (see also here).
+We are currently further investigating the function and mechanism by which the two highly similar proteins mediate a wide range of different flagellation patterns in various bacterial species.

 supported by the